I am an organisational theorist who (re)turned to academia after a career in professional music, education, and 'business'.

-My research focuses on alternative organizing and explores a range of heterodox approaches which reject mainstream markers of economic production and competitive individualism.
-Adopting an interpretive approach, which finds greatest sympathy with the experiences of the organized, I see individuals as knowledgeable agents embedded in historical and institutional settings.
-My theorising (which is driven by social theory) is motivated by a desire to understand individual experiences of alternative organizational discourses and processes.
+My research focuses on alternative organising and explores a range of heterodox approaches which reject mainstream markers of economic production and competitive individualism.
+Adopting an interpretive approach, which finds greatest sympathy with the experiences of the organised, I see individuals as knowledgeable agents embedded in historical and institutional settings.
+My theorising (which is driven by social theory) is motivated by a desire to understand individual experiences of alternative organisational discourses and processes.
 Working with ethnographically-framed methodologies adapted for the online world, my research takes aim at new empirical realities, contemporary subjectivities, the co-transformative power that digital technologies have over how we experience life and work.

 My educational philosophy (honed in primary, secondary, higher, and executive settings) consists of creating curiosity amongst students; making time and space for them to ask ‘how’ and 'why' questions of their own understanding and of their responses to that understanding.
 I value diverse and international perspectives, and a reflexive learning environment in which the interrogation of theory and practice can be nourished.
-Accordingly, I try to ensure the classroom is a place in which students of all ages can connect their own past, present, and future experiences to theoretical ideas on which informed discourses and practices of business, organization, and management are based.
+Accordingly, I try to ensure the classroom is a place in which students of all ages can connect their own past, present, and future experiences to theoretical ideas on which informed discourses and practices of business, organisation, and management are based.

 If you would like further details, or think we could work together in some way, then please do get in touch.